NUDelta/ars-skill-tracking/README.md

 This is a python script to collect completed learning modules by members of DTR.
 The script dumps the information into a csv.

-## canvas-sections-completed
+## dtr-canvas-mapping
-This is a python script to collect information on sections completed in the cavnas.
-The script dumps the information into a csv.
+This is a python flask app hosted on heroku to provide an interface to get canvas sections completed.